fsb3rke/openwepy/README.md

 Please make sure to update tests as appropriate.

 ## License
-gcwingo is distributed under MIT license.
+openwepy is distributed under MIT license.

 for more information:
 [MIT](https://choosealicense.com/licenses/mit/)